 These HIIT Workouts for Men disprove one of the most common misperceptions about exercise being necessary to spend hours busting your butt and sweating buckets to obtain benefits.
 Instead of working longer, work smarter by using short intervals of extremely high-intensity exercise.

-HIIT stands for High-Intensity Interval Training and there’s a reason everybody’s talking about it: it works!
+HIIT stands for High-Intensity Interval Training, and there’s a reason everybody’s talking about it: it works!
 HIIT involves repeated bursts of high-intensity exercise interspersed with low-intensity recovery periods.
-This enables you to achieve results in improved muscle tone, fat burning, strength building, endurance, and cardio fitness all in less time.
+This enables you to achieve improved muscle tone, fat burning, strength building, endurance, and cardio fitness, all in less time.